benomads/TestProject4SP/README.md

 # TestProject4SP

 This is a Spring Boot application developed by `benomads`.
-The application provides authentication services, including user registration and login.
+It offers a suite of authentication services, encompassing functionalities such as user registration and login.
+The application also provides comprehensive management systems for users, products, orders, and news.

+## Features

 ## Technologies Used